LivingOnLogic/lol-registry/README.md

-# 🧾 lol-registry
+# 🧾 buy-registry

-**Living On Logic MCP Registry Explorer**
+**MCP Registry Explorer**
 A modular, verifiable, and developer-friendly interface to discover and interact with on-chain MCP servers powering agent-based applications.

 ---

-## 🚀 What is `lol-registry`?
+## 🚀 What is `buy-registry`?

-`lol-registry` is the official registry explorer of the **Living On Logic** protocol.
+`buy-registry` is the official registry explorer.
 It visualizes and interacts with modular servers (MCPs) — the building blocks of autonomous agents — making it easy for developers, curators, and users to:

 - Explore registered MCPs across categories
 - Verify module metadata and signatures